 There are a number of factors that significantly increase the risk of developing bronchiolitis in children:

-• the age of the child is up to 3 months;
+• child's age up to 3 months;

 • prematurity;